abir4u/TranslateImage/README.md

 ## Current progress

 I am working on the MVP of this app.
 As of now, I have been able to implement:
-1. Selecting an image from Photos or by clicking one with device Camera
+1. Selecting an image from Photos or through Camera
-2. Detecting all text from the image together
+2. Copy the text and use it outside the app
-3. Copy the text and use it outside the app
+3. Translate text to 7 popular languages
-4. BEST FEATURE: Transform an image by changing all its text to a different language while still keeping its image format intact
+4. BEST FEATURE: Transform an image by changing all its text to one of the 7 popular languages while still keeping the rest of the image intact

 ## Next step